happner/happner/docs/README.md

   ...
 ```

-Most of the above config is only necessary in cases where modules being initialized deviate from the popular norms.
+Most of the above config is only necessary in cases where modules being initialized deviate from popular norms.

 * `type` - is necessary only to specify asynchronous.
 It defaults to `sync`.
 * `parameters` - is only necessary if args need to be passed.